sowonjeong/slm-2-llm/README.md

 # Small to Large Language Models: Revisiting the Federalist Papers

-This repository contains the code used for all experiments in the paper: [From Small to Large Language Models: Revisiting the Federalist Papers](https://arxiv.org/abs/2503.01869)
+This repository contains the code used for the experiments in the paper: [From Small to Large Language Models: Revisiting the Federalist Papers](https://arxiv.org/abs/2503.01869)

 ## 📁 Project Structure